agileapps-dev-com/ace-lib-theme/docs/variables/colors.md

     "dark": #343a40
   );
 ```
-Though, the default `$theme-colors` variable contains only 5 colors, more number of 'named' maps can be added.
+The default `$theme-colors` variable contains only 5 colors, but more number of such colors can be added to this map.
 See the example below:

 ```scss
 $theme-colors: (